Salma Mumtaz: Death and survivors

 Salma Mumtaz died in Lahore on 20 January 2012, from complications of a long battle with diabetes at the age of 85.
 Her survivors included her daughter, television actress Nida Mumtaz.
 She was also the elder sister of Pakistani actress, Shammi, of the 1950s fame.

-Her colleagues from the Pakistani film industry including actress Bahar Begum and film scriptwriter Pervaiz Kaleem paid tributes to her after her death.
+Her colleagues from the Pakistani film industry, including actress Bahar Begum and film scriptwriter Pervaiz Kaleem, were among those who paid tributes to her after her death.